 If anyone gets a so-called natural (hand value of 8 or 9), both players stand.
 For hand values below 5, the player has the option to draw a third card.
 He must draw a third card for hand value 0-4 and must stand on a hand value of 6-7.

-All the baccarat variants you can play in live casinos are similar to Punto Banco.
-Of course, each one comes with unique features.
+Each live baccarat variant comes with unique features.
 For example, Speed Baccarat by Evolution Gaming ramps the game’s speed up by 20 seconds.
 If you’re not familiar with the rules, this game can be quite confusing.